EPDM Roofing Pros & Cons

 After all of the insulation cover sheets are laid in place, the next step is to roll out the EPDM roofing material or “rubber membrane.”
 Membranes are rolled out uniformly, then folded back over themselves so that a bonding adhesive can be applied to keep the membrane securely in place.

 The application of the adhesive is critical: it must be worked on slowly and spread evenly to guarantee a good seal.
-Normally this is where you might see a roofer using a push broom over the top of the EPDM rubber as they’re smoothing out the sealing glue and eliminating small imperfections like wrinkles.
+Normally this is where you might see a roofing contractor using a push broom over the top of the EPDM rubber as they’re smoothing out the sealing glue and eliminating small imperfections like wrinkles.

 This process is repeated until the roof is complete!
 No blow-torching or disruptions to normal business operations necessary.

 How long do rubber membranes last?
 How long should an EPDM roof last?

 Properly installed EPDM roofs last between 22 and 35 years before minor repair work is needed, and usually last for up to 40, even 50 years and is widely known as the “forever roof” of the flat roofing world.

 Important to know that EPDM manufacturer warranties will cover both labor and material costs, however, every job must be inspected by the manufacturer and the work done by a certified installer AND installed to spec.

 This inspection does add an additional cost, but also gives a full guarantee and full warranty on all aspects of the new rubber roof.
 Additionally, for warranties to be valid they have to use 100% the same manufacturers products - no mixing and matching allowed.